accellera/uvm/tests/README.txt

 The first test to be run is named "00basic/00hello/test.sv".
 The last test to be run is "99final/99final/test.sv".

-Simple tests within a group shoudl be located in a directory with a low 2-digit number.
+Simple tests within a group should be located in a directory with a low 2-digit number.
 A group of testcases related to more basic features should be located in a directory with a low 2-digit number.